What is the purpose of an HOA

 What is the purpose of an HOA Annual Membership Meeting?

-During the annual HOA meeting, the budget is presented, and past achievements and future goals are discussed.
+The budget is presented during the annual HOA meeting, and past achievements and future goals are discussed.
 Committee reports are shared, creating a forum for members to ask questions and engage with the board and management.
 Board elections for expiring seats occur, allowing homeowners to vote for new directors.
 The governing documents or by-laws typically outline term lengths and eligibility.

 What is the purpose of an HOA?

-As described in Community Association Living (a CAI publication), homeowners associations are designed to manage common or shared property, protect owners’ property values, provide services to residents, and develop a sense of community through social activities and amenities.
-All residents have an important role to play in a community’s success, but board members have a particularly vital job.
+Community Association Living (a CAI publication) describes homeowners associations designed to manage common or shared property, protect owners’ property values, provide services to residents, and develop a sense of community through social activities and amenities.
+All residents have an essential role in a community’s success, but board members have a particularly vital job.

-HOA refers to homeowners association and essentially, the HOA is responsible for the maintenance of items that are not the individual homeowner’s responsibility.
-Someone has to represent those interests to ensure the assets of the community are maintained and replaced at the appropriate time, that the community’s budget is well funded, and that home values are kept at an optimal pace.
+HOA refers to homeowners’ association; essentially, the HOA is responsible for maintaining items that are not the individual homeowner’s responsibility.
+Someone has to represent those interests to ensure the community’s assets are maintained and replaced at the appropriate time, that the community’s budget is well funded, and that home values are kept at an optimal pace.
 This is where the role of a board member comes in…

 What is my role as a board member?

 Your role is a very important one.
-You’ve been elected to make decisions that will affect your community, both operationally and financially.
+You are responsible for making decisions directly impacting your community’s operations and finances.
 As a volunteer board member, you’re a fiduciary, prioritizing the community’s interests above your own in decision-making.
 As a fiduciary, you must protect the community by managing the budget, funding reserves, collecting assessments, and ensuring insurance.
-In sum, you actively protect and enhance property values.
-This is no easy task, and that is where selecting a professional management company is critical.
+In sum, you actively preserve and enhance property values.
+This is no easy task, so selecting a professional management company is critical.

 What is the role of the management company?